-Also participating at our MSU Bureau: Naina and Eliot.
+Also participating in OutCasting's MSU Bureau: Eve

 Mady is one of OutCasting's founding members, having started in 2011 as a sophomore in high school.
 She left the program in 2013 to attend college in Boston, and is currently finishing up her undergraduate degree in Expressive Arts Therapy and Women's Studies.
 Mady holds OutCasting near and dear to her heart not only for the technical experience it provided but also for the opportunities it has presented her with as she continues to work in fields relevant to current social and political issues.

 George is one of OutCasting founding members.
 His most notable contribution was On Air with OutCasting, a short documentary about the program and how it has affected the lives of its volunteers.
 George directed and edited the film from numerous interview and b-roll footage he shot during his time at OutCasting.
 George left OutCasting for college in 2013 and continues to make films.
 He looks back on his time at OutCasting with the fondest of memories.

 Juliana is one of the founding members of OutCasting, having started in 2011 as a high school junior.
 They returned after receiving a B.A. in Communication from Marist College.
 They have been involved in LGBT activism since joining their high school’s Gay-Straight Alliance during their freshman year in high school.
 Juliana is also a standup comedian.